miquelvir/lsds-2026/projects/1-hdfs/README.md

 ```

+### [1.2.8] Backupnode (^^^^)

+Right now, if the `namenode` fails, our SSHDFS system is down.
+In Docker Compose, create a new replica of the `namenode` that acts as a Backup Node in port 7002.

+Implement the necessary API so the `namenode` can stream the journal changes to the `backupnode`, and the `backupnode` can mantain an up-to-date image.

+Test that if you create a file and some blocks in the main `namenode`, if you use the `backupnode` API you can still GET the new file.

-### [1.2.8] Periodic checkpoints (^^^^)
+### [1.2.9] Backupnode periodic checkpoints (^^^^)

-Instead of creating checkpoints only when the `namenode` starts, create a checkpoint periodically.
-For example, every 30 seconds:
+Every 120 seconds, the `backupnode` should store his image as a new checkpoint and send it to the `namenode`.
+The namenode should then store the new checkpoint and truncate the journal.

-- Read the checkpoint and the journal
+Implement the necessary API so the `namenode` can receive the new checkpoint and truncate the journal.
-- Create an in-memory image by applying the journal on top of the checkpoint
-- Store the new checkpoint
-- Truncate the journal

-To do so continuously in the background, you may use code like this:
+To run code periodically, you may use code like this:

 ```python
 async def background_loop():